 Plenty of people already have some job experience that’s at least somewhat relevant to the internship they’re hoping for.
 List it if you have it!
 It isn’t “backwards” to go from a job to an internship if you’ve just graduated or decided to switch to a more specialized field.

-Use any previous jobs, other internships, or even volunteer projects that relate to your career goals and demonstrate your abilities.
+Use any previous teen jobs, other internships, or even volunteer projects that relate to your career goals and demonstrate your abilities.
 And always measure your impact!
-You need quantifiable data to back up your achievements and prove that you can make a difference–and already have.
+You need quantifiable data like time measurements or budget savings to back up your achievements and prove that you’ve already made a difference.

 Here are some examples: